Clayoquot Island Preserve

 Clayoquot Sound (Photo by Tim Ennis/NCC)

-Susan Bloom purchased Clayoquot Island in 1990 when the previous owner failed to execute plans to subdivide and develop the island with hundreds of vacation homes.
+Susan Bloom purchased Clayoquot Island in 1990, when the previous owner failed to execute plans to subdivide and develop the island with hundreds of vacation homes.
 With the island in foreclosure and the potential for development high, Susan jumped at the chance to protect Clayoquot as a place of nature and prevent further development of the island’s hemlock forests and white sand beaches.
-She established the Clayoquot Island Preserve and allowed the forested parts of the island to flourish as natural habitat.
+She established the Clayoquot Island Preserve and allowed the forested parts of the island to flourish.

-Ms. Bloom also converted the settled part of the island into a beautiful heritage garden and maintains several small, low-impact maintenance buildings.
+Ms. Bloom also converted the settled part of the island into a beautiful heritage garden.
+She maintains several small, low-impact maintenance buildings with the support of a master gardener and island manager, who live on the island year round.

 A rich and storied history